Mamun Joarder: International career

 After playing for the Bangladesh U19, Mamun was called up to the Bangladesh U23 team which would compete in the 1992 Summer Olympics qualifiers in May 1991.
 During the qualifying games Mamun had developed a formidable partnership with striker Imtiaz Ahmed Nakib, his assists helped Nakib score a total of 8 goals in the 8 matches that where played, he also managed to assist Nakib's winner against Malaysia U23.
 Mamun also found the net twice when Bangladesh thrashed Philippines U23 8–0.
 However, with 3 wins from 9 matches, Bangladesh finished fifth in the group and failed to qualify for the main tournament.

 Mamun made his senior national team debut for Bangladesh during the 1990 Asian Games against Saudi Arabia, on 24 September 1990.
 He was later selected for the 1991 South Asian Games, after impressing for the Olympic side at the 1992 Summer Olympics qualifiers, earlier during the year.
-On 28 December 1991, Mamun scored his first senior goal for his country as, Bangladesh won their first bronze medal in the South Asian Games, defeating Nepal 2–0.
+On 28 December 1991, Mamun scored his first senior goal for his country as Bangladesh secured bronze in the South Asian Games, defeating Nepal 2–0.
 Mamun was also vital for his country during the 1994 FIFA World Cup qualifiers, scoring 3 goals over 5 games which he played.
-The teams coach at the time Kazi Salahuddin put Mamun on the bench during the qualifying game against Thailand due politics in the country's federation, however, Mamun managed to score one after coming on in the second half as, Bangladesh lost the match 4–1.
-During the last game of the qualifiers against Sri Lanka, Mamun scored a brace as Bangladesh dismantled their opponents 3–0.
+The team's coach at the time, Kazi Salahuddin, put Mamun on the bench during the qualifying game against Thailand stating "Mamun, this team is not mine.
+It's a party imposed from above".
+Nonetheless, Mamun managed to score after coming on in the second half as Bangladesh lost 4–1.
+During the last game of the qualifiers against Sri Lanka, Mamun scored a brace as Bangladesh won 3–0.

+In 1994, Mamun participated in the Qatar Independence Cup with Muktijoddha Sangsad KC, representing the national team.
 The 1995 Burma Cup held in October of that year in Myanmar saw one of Mamun's best performances for the national team.
-Although Bangladesh started the tournament with a 4–0 defeat to hosts Myanmar, they managed to win the following two games to reach the final where they faced Myanmar once again, and during the final Mamun scored to equalize for Bangladesh and then went on to set up the winner for Nakib as, Bangladesh won their first ever international trophy, and Mamun won the player of the tournament award.
+Although Bangladesh started the tournament with a 4–0 defeat to hosts Myanmar, they managed to win the following two games to reach the final where they faced Myanmar once again.
+In the final, on 4 November 1995, Mamun opened the scoring for Bangladesh, and Nakib scored the game-deciding goal as Bangladesh won their first-ever international trophy.

 Mamun's last recorded goal for Bangladesh came against Nepal in the 1995 South Asian Games held in India.
 He scored a long-range strike to win Bangladesh the game 2–1, however, he was unable to help the country win gold as they lost the final of the tournament to hosts India 1–0.
-Mamun played his last international tournament during the country's disappointing 1997 SAFF Championship in Nepal.
+Mamun played his last international tournament during the country's disappointing 1997 SAFF Championship in Nepal, where they were knocked out in the group stage, ending bottom of the group.

+Personal life

+Following his retirement from football in 2000 with Muktijoddha Sangsad KC, Mamun moved to Canada with his wife and 3 children.